esbmc/esbmc/README.md

 ### Using Config Files

 ESBMC supports specifying options through TOML formatted config files.
-In order to use a config file, export an environment variable:
+To use a config file, export an environment variable:

 ```sh
 export ESBMC_CONFIG_FILE="path/to/config.toml"